trust-mfn-berlin/animals-as-objects/vault/material.silkworm-in-papier-mache.md

 <figcaption>

 _Papier mâché_ Bombyx mori _by Louis Auzoux in the Zoological Teaching Collection of the Humboldt University of Berlin.
-(Zoological Teaching Collection, photo Kerstin Stoll 2020.
+(Zoological Teaching Collection, image: Kerstin Stoll 2020.
 All rights reserved.)_

 </figcaption>